 Allstate Sugar Bowl BowlingThe Allstate Sugar Bowl added another sport to its sponsorship portfolio in the fall of 2013 when it added the title sponsorship of the Allstate Sugar Bowl Collegiate Bowling Invitational.
-The second annual edition of the Tulane-sponsored event (the first sponsored by the Sugar Bowl) was held Oct.
-18-20 at the AMF All-Star Lanes in Kenner, La.
+The fourth annual edition of the Tulane-sponsored event (the third sponsored by the Sugar Bowl) is scheduled for October 16-18 at the AMF All-Star Lanes in Kenner, La.

 2013: Stephen F. Austin Wins Allstate Sugar Bowl Bowling Invitational

-The tournament concluded Sunday with a tournament at 8:30 a.m.
-The tournament, consisting of Best 4-of-7 Baker matches, determined the champion.
-The 11 teams were seeded based on the performance on Friday and Saturday.
+The tournament concludes Sunday with a tournament at 8:30 a.m.
+CT.
+The tournament, consisting of Best 4-of-7 Baker matches, will determine the champion.
+The 11 teams will be seeded based on the performance on Friday and Saturday.